 Share Ownership Guidelines.
 Cliffs' Board adopted share ownership guidelines to ensure that senior executives, including named executive officers, have a meaningful direct ownership stake in Cliffs and that the interests of executives are thereby aligned with shareholders.
 The guidelines call for the CEO to own shares equal in value to four-and-a-half times annual base salary.
-Other executives, depending on their level, are required to hold between one-and-a-half to two-and-a-half times annual base salary.
-Other executives, depending on their level, are required to hold between one-and-a-half to sell shares received under the performance share program or the restricted share unit program unless the executive is in compliance with the ownership guidelines, except as may be necessary to pay income taxes.
+Other executives, depending on their level, are required to hold between one-and-a-half to two-and-a-half times annual base salary in shares.
+For awards made after January 1, 2007 under the 2007 Incentive Equity Plan, executives are not permitted to sell shares received under the performance share program or the restricted share unit program unless the executive is in compliance with the ownership guidelines, except as may be necessary to pay income taxes.
 An executive's direct ownership of shares, including restricted shares and share units held in the VNQDC Plan, count toward meeting the share ownership guidelines.
 The Compensation Committee annually reviews compliance with the share ownership guidelines.